MiguelMSandin/phylogeniesQuickStart/README.md

 ![Integrating knowledge](https://github.com/MiguelMSandin/phylogeniesQuickStart/blob/main/resources/Figure10_examples_9.png)

-Lastly, it is important to integrate the meaning of your tree in the current state of the art.
+Nearly at the end, it is important to integrate the meaning of your tree in the current state of the art.
 What is your tree bringing to the current state of the art of your field?
 How is it comparing to the previous existing knowledge?

+And lastly, we have to understand that evolution (or diversification) is a complex process that we tend to simplify with schematic trees .
+TO COMPLETE!!
+TO COMPLETE!!
+TO COMPLETE!!

 ---

 ## Conclusion